Generic name: budesonide (oral) [ bue-DES-oh-nide ]

 Budesonide is a steroid that reduces inflammation in the body.

-Budesonide is used to treat mild to moderate Crohn's disease.
+Uceris is used to treat mild to moderate ulcerative colitis (UC) in adults.

 Budesonide may also be used for purposes not listed in this medication guide.